jaimegalanmartinez/UVSplatform/README.md

 missions to unmanned vehicles, supervise their execution, and satisfy the system real-time requirements according to the generic architecture of IoT systems.
-Furthermore, a small proof-of-concept has been developed to show the design feasibility by using an open-source robot simulator as Webots
+Furthermore, a small proof-of-concept has been developed to show the design feasibility by using an open-source robot simulator as Webots.

 ### Author
 Jaime Galán Martínez